khaledabdelfatah/BV_UG/docs/usecases/group_ratio_analysis/push_to_clarity.md

 # **Push to Clarity**

-## **Overview**

-The **Push to Clarity** tab provides a streamlined interface for transferring calculated ratio data to the Clarity reporting system.
-This feature enables teams to share key performance indicators across different business units and reporting platforms, ensuring consistent data distribution for organizational reporting needs.
+The **Push to Clarity** tab enables users to transfer finalized ratio data and KPIs from the Group Ratio Analysis model to the Clarity reporting platform.
+This process ensures that validated performance metrics are consistently shared across business units for organizational reporting.

+This interface allows you to:
+- Select specific subsidiaries and their associated KPIs for submission.
+- Review calculated ratios and KPIs before publishing.
+- Push results for a chosen scenario, quarter, and year to Clarity for reporting and dashboard visibility.

+Use this tab to ensure that only approved and accurate metrics are published, supporting transparent and consistent reporting across the organization.

-!!! example "Push to Clarity Interface"
+!!! example "Push to Clarity Tab"
     <iframe frameborder="0" style="width:100%;height:672px;" src="https://viewer.diagrams.net/?tags=%7B%7D&lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=push%20to%20clarity.drawio&dark=auto#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1Bc5iK7JS9it5Dpf8F_qeU0Q5Msdq2yle%26export%3Ddownload"></iframe>

-This interface allows users to select specific subsidiaries and their associated KPIs for submission to Clarity, where the data becomes available for broader organizational reporting and analysis purposes.
- This tab is designed to review and publish calculated ratios and KPIs from the Group Ratio Analysis model into the Clarity reporting platform.
-It enables users to selectively push finalized metrics for each business unit or subsidiary.

-To allow finance teams to push validated ratio results (like EBITDA, revenue %, margins, etc.) for a selected scenario, quarter, and year to the Clarity system for stakeholder visibility, dashboards, and external reporting.

----

 ## **Interface Layout**